The 4 Best SaaS Pricing Strategies Based on Psychology

 Price Optimization Tactics

 Roberto’s menu strategy was based on the principle of Decoy Pricing.
 When positioned alongside an extravagant option, a moderately priced item looks like great value.
-The technique is used in a number of industries to encourage higher-value purchases.
+The technique is used in a number of industries to encourage higher-value purchases

 The anchoring effect describes our tendency to focus on the first piece of information we receive when evaluating subsequent information.
-Amos Tversky and Daniel Kahneman described the phenomenon in their 1973 paper ‘Judgement under Uncertainty’ and it has become a familiar part of retail pricing strategies.
+Amos Tversky and Daniel Kahneman described the phenomenon in their 1973 paper ‘Judgement under Uncertainty’ and it has become a familiar part of SaaS pricing strategies.

 Remarkably, the first piece of information we receive does not even need to be relevant to the decision we are making in order to affect the result.
 In his Predictably Irrational, Dan Ariely describes an experiment in which students are asked to bid on items after having written down the last two digits of their own Social Security number.